sgct/sgct/docs/configuration-files.md

 > The default value is 512.

 `interpolation` *optional* \[ linear or cubic \]
-> Determines the interpolation method that is used when reprojecting the cube maps into the final fisheye rendering.
+> Determines the texture interpolation method that is used by SGCT when reprojecting the cube maps into the final fisheye rendering.
 The default value is "linear".

 `diameter` *optional* \[ float > 0 \]
 > Sets the diameter in meters for the "sphere" that the fisheye is reprojected based on.
-This value is only used for stereoscopic rendering to compute the frustum offset for the [User](#user)s `eyeSeparation`.
+This value is only used for stereoscopic rendering to compute the frustum offset using the [User](#user)s `eyeSeparation`.
 The default value is 14.8.

 `tilt` *optional*\[ float \]
 > Determines the tilt of the "up vector" of the fisheye.
 With a tilt of 0, the center of the fisheye image is the apex of the half-sphere that is used to reproject the cube map.
 A tilted fisheye rendering is useful when projecting on a tilted planetarium dome.
+A value of 90, for example, would result in the forward facing direction being at the center of the fisheye circular image.
 The default value is 0.

 `keepAspectRatio` *optional* \[ boolean \]
  > Determines whether the application should try to maintain the original aspect ratio when resizing the window or whether the field of view should be recalculated based on the window's new aspect ratio.
 The default value is `true`.

 ### Children
 `Crop` \[ 0 - 1 \]
- > This node can be used to crop the fisheye after the post processing has occurred.
+ > This node can be used to crop the fisheye after the post processing has been performed.
 This might be useful for domes running a single projector with a fisheye lens.
 Normally a projector has a 16:9, 16:10, or 4:3 aspect ratio, but the fiehye output has a 1:1 aspect ratio.
 This circle can be squared by cropping the 1:1 aspect ratio fisheye image down to the aspect ratio of the projector that is used.
+By default, no cropping is applied to the image, leaving it in a 1:1 aspect ratio.
  >
  > `left` *optional* \[ 0 < float < 1 \]
  > > The ratio of the image that is cropped from the left.
 If the value is 0, the image is not cropped at all from this side, if it is 1, the entire image is cropped.
 However, this cropping value must not be larger than the `1 - right` cropping value as these value might not overlap.
 The default value is 0.